 AREAS OF FOCUS

-MBA Fellows play an integral role in the Center’s activities throughout the school year by participating in the MBA Fellows Project, hosting CGBG guest speakers (Killingstad Global Insights Series and Special Events, and providing valuable feedback on programs.
+- MBA Fellows Program: MBA Fellows play an integral role in Center activities throughout the school year by participating in the CGBG MBA Program.

 - Killingstad Global Insights Series: This series of on-campus talks, called the Killingstad Global Insights Series, features senior executives and global leaders interacting with the Tuck community on issues at the intersection of business and government.
 This program is made possible by a generous donation from Bernt Killingstad T'86, the Managing Director at Lincoln Property Company.